 Two credits.
 Two class periods of lecture and one 1-hour of laboratory period per week.
 No previous programming experience required.
-Not open for credit to students who have passed CSE 110C.

 Problem solving with the computer, basics of data representation and computer organization, procedural and object-oriented programming in a modern language including control structures, functions and parameter passing, one and two dimensional arrays, numerical error and basic numerical methods.
 Examples taken from various disciplines.
 Programming projects required.
 Intellectual property issues discussed.

 Principles of object oriented programming including classes, polymorphism, encapsulation and information hiding, and inheritance.
 Principles of object oriented design.
 Program debugging and documentation techniques.
 Implementation and simple analysis of algorithms for sorting and searching.
 Event-driven programming and the use of libraries for user interfaces.
 Introduction to computer history.
 Programming assignments.

 Introduction to research in computational biology through lectures, computer lab exercises, and mentored research projects.
 Topics include gene and genome structure, gene regulation, mechanisms of inheritance, biological databases, sequence alignment, motif finding, human genetics, forensic genetics, stem cell development, comparative genomics, early evolution, and modeling complex systems.
 CA 3.

 Three credits.
 Two 1-hour lectures and one 2-hour laboratory.
 Prerequisite: CSE 1010.